Menu

 Gift Acceptance Committee

-Gifts that do not easily and readily meet the standards for acceptance as outlined elsewhere in this policy should be referred to the Gift Acceptance Committee for institutional review at the highest level.
+Gifts that do not easily and readily meet the standards for acceptance as outlined elsewhere in this policy will be referred to the Gift Acceptance Committee for institutional review at the highest level.
 This Committee (Senior Vice President for Advancement, Executive Vice President, Chief Financial Officer, and Provost) reporting to the President, may withhold approval of acceptance, pending reviews and administrative research.